dortania/OpenCore-Install-Guide/config.plist/global.md

 # All Systems Configuration

-We'll first configure some values which are the same across all systems.
+We'll first configure some values which are similar across most systems.
 The values you select below may differ depending on which macOS version you want to boot.
 This section will go over the general structure of the plist as well.
 Any sections which are skipped can be left alone.
 If you want to know more about what these options do, refer to the [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)

 ## ACPI